liuchristie/gda-observability-example/README.md

 NOTE: Gemini Data Analytics will include managed observability via pre-built dashboards in GCP in the future.
 However, for end-to-end observability for API use within custom applications, this plugin still offers value add on top of the managed offering.

-#  Broilerplate agents-cli Generated Content Below
+#  Boilerplate agents-cli Generated Content Below
 Agent generated with `agents-cli` version `0.2.0`

 ## Project Structure